 The #1 way players lose their big toenail is getting stepped on by a defenders cleat.
 OUCH!

 Plantar fasciitis – is a pain under the foot that even causes discomfort when walking but especially running.
-This is worse as you start your exercise or practice but feels a bit better as you get into the training.
+This is worse as you start your exercise or practice, but feels a bit better as you get into the training.
 Simply getting warmed up and stretched out and then the adrenaline caused from the competition is going to make it easier to play.
-Here are 3 ways to help plantar fasciitis.

 - You can also stretch the big toe to help the recovery.